couple at Oracle Park for a San Francisco Giants baseball game

 Rent an e-bike in San Francisco and pedal over to Sausalito, then take the ferry back

-If you aren’t into two-wheel adventures, have a taxi take you to the Golden Gate Bridge Welcome Center, where you can check out the exhibits and browse the gift shop before starting your trek across on foot.
+If you aren’t into two-wheel adventures, visit the Golden Gate Bridge Welcome Center, where you can check out the exhibits and browse the gift shop before starting your trek across the span.

 4. Wander Around Chinatown